 • Global Development Research

-The Global Development Research Division (GDRD) conducts research that promotes social justice and equality and raises awareness of the global challenges surrounding the UN’s Sustainable Development Goals.
-Our research is organised into four main strands:
+In the Global Development Research Division, we undertake research that promotes social justice and equality, while raising awareness of the global challenges surrounding the UN’s Sustainable Development Goals.
+Our research is centred around five key themes:

-2) Livelihoods, Food and Agriculture analyses the intimate relationships amongst the growing and eating of food, and the impacts these practices have on the everyday lives and livelihoods of those at local, national, regional and global scales.
+• Food, Climate and Agriculture – We investigate the complex relationships between food production and consumption, and how these practices affect lives and livelihoods at local, national, regional and global levels.

-3) Under Gender, Care and Well-being, we take multi-scaled and diverse empirical and theoretical approaches to understand everyday gender relations, questions of work, and how care for others and the environment impacts on local and global development.
+• Gender, Care and Well-being – We aim to build understanding of gender relations, questions of work, and how care for others and the environment impacts on local and global development.